loft-sh/vcluster-rancher-operator/README.md

 5. In the sidebar, navigate to "Apps" -> "Charts".
 6. Find and select the "vCluster Rancher Operator" chart.
 7. Follow the installation process and install the chart.
 8. In the sidebar, navigate to "Workloads" -> "Deployments".
-Confirm that the deployment named "vcluster-rancher-op" has the State "Active".
+Confirm that the deployment named "vcluster-rancher-operator" has the State "Active".

 Once the operator is installed, all vClusters deployed in any downstream cluster in rancher will cause a corresponding Rancher cluster to be created, the vCluster to connect to the corresponding Rancher cluster, and cluster owners added.

 ## Uninstall
 1. Select the local cluster in the Rancher clusters overview page.
 2. In the sidebar, navigate to "Apps" -> "Installed Apps".
-3. Delete the vcluster-rancher-op app.
+3. Delete the vcluster-rancher-operator app.
 The app will be have the name you gave it during install.

 ## Technical Details